 Email Address - When entering an email address, please keep in mind that all correspondence with Grants.gov will be sent to that email address.

 Username - Enter a username to log in to Grants.gov.
 It may only contain alphanumeric characters, question marks, periods, dashes, underscores, and the @ symbol.
-Your username cannot contain a space, nor can it only include numbers.
+Usernames cannot resemble a Unique Entity ID (UEI), so 12-character usernames must contain one of the above special characters, or an “I” or “O”.
+Your username also cannot contain a space, nor can it only include numbers.
 Select a username you will remember.
 Do not write down your account information.

 Select whether to subscribe or unsubscribe from Grants.gov Communications.
 The Alerts are important messages about time-sensitive or major system changes.
 The Newsletter features training, system enhancement updates, and other resources to help the federal grants community.